 - Resolve as many loose ends as you can before the climax and resolution, to avoid anti-climax.

 - Try to emphasise the premise of the story during the ending by emphasising its universal significance.

 - Push the language: the closing paragraphs are the place for the rhetorical flourish and the poetic phrase, and attention to meter and rhythm.

 Examples of Great Spy-Fiction Novel Endings

-The master of the great spy fiction ending is John Le Carré.
-His novels have a message and the climax delivers on it.
-They have emotional impact, suspense is maintained, and he is a great user of the resonance technique deploying images, motifs, and phrases from throughout the novel.
+The master of the great spy fiction ending was John le Carré.
+His novels had a message, and the climax delivered on it.
+They had emotional impact, and he was a great user of the resonance technique deploying images, motifs, and phrases from throughout the novel.

 His self-declared ‘best’ books are